 They typically C28 ergostane-type steroids with a 22,26-lactone.They are also characterized by a large number of oxygenated functions (hydroxyls, ketones, epoxides …).
 90% of withasteroids (or withanolides) possess a 1-oxo-group as shown below in withaferin.

-Over than 200 species are known, some of them as glycosides.
+Over than 900 species have been described, some of them as glycosides.
 They are predominantly associated with Solanaceae but are also found in other families (Taccacceae, Leguminosae, Labiatae).
-Withanolides are known to have important pharmacological properties (anti-tumor, immunosuppressive) but they are also antimicrobial, insect deterrent or ecdysteroid receptor antagonists.
+Withanolides are known to have important pharmacological properties but they are also antimicrobial, insect deterrent or ecdysteroid receptor antagonists.
+They have been used, and in particular those extracted from Withania somnifera roots (ashwagandha) for over 3,000 years in traditional Ayurvedic and Unani Indian medical systems.
+Traditionally, the extracts were ascribed a wide range of pharmacologic properties with corresponding medical uses, including adaptogenic, diuretic, anti-inflammatory, sedative/anxiolytic, cytotoxic, antitussive, and immunomodulatory (White PT et al., Adv Exp Med Biol.
+2016, 928, 329).

 The end products of cholesterol utilization are the bile acids, synthesized in the liver.
 In mammals, the most common bile acids are C24 steroids with a carboxyl group at C-24 and up to three hydroxyl groups on the steroid nucleus, one being at C-3.
 The most abundant bile acids in human bile are chenodeoxycholic acid (45%) and cholic acid (31%).
 These are referred to as the primary bile acids.
 Within the intestines the primary bile acids are converted by bacteria into the secondary bile acids, identified as deoxycholate (from cholate) and lithocholate (from chenodeoxycholate).
 These compounds are reabsorbed by the intestines and delivered back to the liver via the portal circulation.
 Within the liver the carboxyl group of primary and secondary bile acids is conjugated via an amide bond to either glycine or taurine before their secretion into the bile.
 These conjugation reactions yield glycoconjugates and tauroconjugates, respectively.
 They are hydrolized in the intestine.
 Glycoconjugates are present among eukaryotes only in mammals, but they were also detected (with deoxycholic acid) in a marine bacterium, Myroides sp.
 (Maneerat S et al., Appl Microbiol Biotechnol 2005, 67, 679).